skip to main content

 Transportation

-• In 2020, in partnership with the State and Federal governments, we opened the NIST shared-use path, for pedestrians, joggers, and bikers, so that now, people can get all the way around the NIST campus without having to cross a major intersection.
+• In partnership with the State and Federal governments, we recently opened the NIST shared-use path, for pedestrians, joggers, and bikers, so that now, people can get all the way around the NIST campus without having to cross a major intersection.

 • We continue to work with Montgomery County to facilitate one of our top transit projects, the Bus Rapid Transit project, which will serve Gaithersburg along Rte.
 355.